MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-role-explorer.md

 - On your Role Centre or any list page, choose the ![Menu button](media/ui_menu_button.png "Menu button") button to the right of the navigation bar, or press Shift+F12.
 - In the **Tell Me** window, choose the **exploring** action at the bottom.

+Choose the **Find** action at the top of the role explorer to quickly locate feature names that contain a certain term.

-To get an overview of business feature that are available for all other roles, in addition to your own, choose the **Explore all** action on the page that presents the role explorer.
+Choose the **Explore all** action at the top of the role explorer to get an overview of all business features that are available for all roles including your own.

 > [!NOTE]
 > Only Role Centre actions for profiles where the **Show in Role Explorer** check box is selected will appear on the extended version of the role explorer (shown with the **Explore all** action).
 For more information, see [Manage Profiles](admin-users-profiles-roles.md).